asotex/mmap-io/README.md

 Best-effort huge page support to reduce TLB misses and improve performance for large memory regions:

-**Linux**: Uses Transparent Huge Pages (THP) via `madvise(MADV_HUGEPAGE)`.
-The kernel will opportunistically use huge pages when available, providing automatic fallback to normal pages if huge pages cannot be allocated.
+**Linux**: Uses a multi-tier approach for optimal huge page allocation:

+1. **Tier 1**: For files ≥ 2MB, creates optimized mapping with immediate `MADV_HUGEPAGE` + `MADV_POPULATE_WRITE` to encourage kernel huge page allocation
+2. **Tier 2**: Falls back to standard mapping with `MADV_HUGEPAGE` hint for Transparent Huge Pages (THP)
+3. **Tier 3**: Silent fallback to regular pages if huge pages are unavailable

 **Windows**: Attempts to use `FILE_ATTRIBUTE_LARGE_PAGES` when creating files.
 Requires the "Lock Pages in Memory" privilege and system configuration.
 Falls back to normal pages if unavailable.

 **Other platforms**: No-op (uses normal pages).

+⚠️ **Important**: `.huge_pages(true)` does **NOT guarantee** huge pages will be used.
+The actual allocation depends on:
+- System configuration (huge pages must be enabled)
+- Available memory and fragmentation
+- Kernel heuristics and available huge page pool
+- Process privileges (for explicit huge page allocation)

+The mapping will function correctly regardless of whether huge pages are actually used.

 Usage via builder:
 ```rust